 The Disaster Recovery Plan is documented and easily available to the necessary personnel at all times, who are trained to implement the Disaster Recovery Plan.

-The disaster recovery procedures outlined in the Disaster Recovery Plan are tested on a periodic basis to ensure that EPHI and the systems needed to make EPHI available can be restored or recovered.
+The disaster recovery procedures outlined in the Disaster Recovery Plan are tested on a periodic basis to ensure that ePHI and the systems needed to make ePHI available can be restored or recovered.

 [Approval.
-Each Department HIPAA Security Liaison with medium and high risk EPHI has submitted its Disaster Recovery Plan to the HIPAA Security Officer for approval.]
+Each Department HIPAA Security Liaison with medium and high risk ePHI has submitted its Disaster Recovery Plan to the HIPAA Security Officer for approval.]

 Emergency Mode Operation Plan Policy